 The first image is an animated GIF that shows it in better detail and ends with a circuit diagram that is WRONG.
 The voltage supply is supposed to be on a common line in between the two symmetric circuits of paired MOSFETs, not off to the side on one of them.
 It's a very efficient circuit which means you have to wire it right or none of it works, which means you will not be able to isolate a problem with the wiring if all parts work.

 Comparison to South-facing windows and vertically-mounted Solar Hot air boxes

-A North wall-mounted solar air box could also be used as the target, getting up to 6 times more heat compared to a wall-mounted solar air box because the light can be tripled and it has tracking.
-But the best solar air boxes are not as efficient as smiply letting the light entering a house window of the same size because little light energy reflects back outside.
-But then again, triple light concentration is too much for flammable areas.
+A North wall-mounted solar air box could also be used as the target, getting up to 6 times more heat compared to a south wall-mounted solar air box because the light can be tripled and it has tracking.
+But the best solar air boxes are not as efficient as simply letting the light entering a house window of the same size because little light energy reflects back outside.
+But triple light concentration is too much for anything that may be flammable.
 The heliostat needs to be 50% wider to get the most out of the first and last hours of the day, plus twice this to get a doubling of light.
 Double light intensity is as safe as two mirrors at 30 degrees reflecting light onto a surface facing the Sun.
-See calculations below showing the comparison of helisotat to vertical south windows.

 September 7, 2013 UPDATE (was originally July 28)